Joseph-Edwards/alco/README.md

 # The ALCO Package for GAP

-The ALCO package provides tools for algebraic combinatorics in GAP, focusing on implementations of octonion and Jordan algebras.
-Some tools are also provided to calculate the parameters of t-designs in spheres and projective spaces.
-The package also implements Octonion lattice constructions.
+The **ALCO** package provides tools for algebraic combinatorics, most of which was written for **GAP** during the author's Ph.D. program.
+This package provides implementations in **GAP** of octonion algebras, Jordan algebras, and certain important integer subrings of those algebras.
+It also provides tools to compute the parameters of t-designs in spherical and projective spaces (modeled as manifolds of primitive idempotent elements in a simple Euclidean Jordan algebra).
+Finally, this package provides tools to explore octonion lattice constructions, including octonion Leech lattices.

 The ALCO package is Copyright (C) Benjamin Nasmith 2024 under a GNU General Public License version 3.

 ## Setup

-1. Install GAP.
+1. Install [GAP](https://www.gap-system.org/Download/).
 The ALCO package was prepared using version 4.12.

 2. Clone this repository in your GAP installation as `c:/gap-4.XX.Y/pkg/alco`.